 Welcome, I’m Paul Damian Wells, a voting rights activist from Corvallis, Oregon.
 In 1992 I ran as an Independent candidate for the U.S. Senate and filed a federal court case challenging unequal ballot access requirements for Independent candidates.
-I lost the court battle and didn’t even get on the general election ballot that first year.
+I lost the court battle and didn’t even get on the ballot that first year.
 I’ve been actively involved in election reform nearly every election since.
 I’ve run as a candidate for Oregon Secretary of State six times in the last 22 years – demanding the primary election be opened to Independents.
 This is my website.

 For years, I have been a staunch advocate for nonpartisan elections and the top-two primary.
 Unfortunately, top-two ballot initiatives were placed on the Oregon ballot twice in 2008 and 2014.
 Both initiatives failed miserably by a 2:1 margin.
 A similar ballot measure failed in Arizona by the same 2:1 margin in 2012.
 In all three cases, pre-election polls showed better than 60% support for election reform.